nathan-weinberg/relish-notifier/README.md

 # relish-notifier

-A Python app using Selenium that tells me when Relish is here without having to download another app or give them my phone number or whatever
+A Python app using Selenium that tells me when Relish is here without having to download another app or give them my phone number or whatever.

 ## Relish credentials